-Participation in programs at Denver College of Nursing carries with it the obligation of students and faculty to aspire to the highest standards of academic integrity and ethical behavior in all classroom, laboratory, clinical, and other college activities.
+Participation in programs at Denver College of Nursing carries with it the obligation of students and faculty to aspire to the highest standards of academic integrity and ethical behavior in all classroom, laboratory, simulation, clinical/experiential learning, and online environments, as well as other College activities.
 Aspiring to the highest standards is critical to the success of our academic programs and the success of graduates in their chosen profession.

 Students are expected to aspire to the same high level of ethics and professionalism that is demanded of licensed professionals in nursing.
-This requires students to conduct themselves as professionals and to engage the learning process by fully preparing for classes and participating in classroom discussions and activities.
+This requires students to conduct themselves as professionals and to engage in the learning process by fully preparing for classes and participating in course discussions and activities.